dhis2/dhis2-docs/src/developer/web-api/new-tracker.md

 ##### Payload on CRUD operations to program stage working lists

+The endpoint above can be used to get all program stage working lists.
+To get a single one, just add at the end the id of the one you are interested in.
+This is the same in case you want to delete it.
-If you want to fetch or make changes to a program stage working list, besides the endpoint mentioned above, you'll need to provide a payload in the following format:
+On the other hand, if you are looking to create or update a program stage working list, besides the endpoint mentioned above, you'll need to provide a payload in the following format:

 Table: Payload